How to Apply

 - You will continue to have appointments at the WIC clinic about every three months to receive nutrition education and pick up more checks.

 If you have any questions please contact your WIC clinic.
+We look forward to seeing you!

 - USDA WIC Prescreening Tool